ABAP Cloud

 Steampunk

 Tightly coupled extensions run very well on Embedded Steampunk.
-However, when you want to decouple an extension that has its own lifecycle and user group independent of the SAP S/4HANA Cloud system or if you want to leverage the multi-tenancy capabilities a side-by-side approach is beneficial.
+However, for a decoupled extension that has its own lifecycle, or targets a separate user group (no ERP users), or integrates with several ERP systems and cloud services, or is a partner SaaS application or standalone Code Vulnerability Analyzer (CVA), or if you want to leverage the multi-tenancy capabilities a side-by-side approach is beneficial.

 What is the advantage of using SAP BTP for side-by-side extensions vs using public cloud platforms to build these extensions?